|

 said that she was Mary Welsh and that she was a correspondent for the London

-self-assured manner.
-I learned later that she was 32, the
+Daily Express at the paper’s I learned later that she was 32, the

-hard feelings" they soon "separated formally."
-She landed a job at The Chicago Daily
+daughter of a She landed a job at The Chicago Daily

 News writing womens’ page stories.
-On a holiday trip to Europe she went
+On a holiday trip to As our French classes went on we merely

 nodded at each other.
 We did not chitchat.
 We gave our attention to our